Pfizer says COVID-19 pill near 90% effective in final analysis | Health

 Nobody in the trial who received the Pfizer treatment died, compared with 12 deaths among placebo recipients.
 The Pfizer pills are taken with the older antiviral ritonavir every 12 hours for five days beginning shortly after onset of symptoms.
 If authorized, the treatment will be sold as Paxlovid.

-Pfizer also released early data from a second clinical trial showing that the treatment reduced hospitalizations by around 70% in around 600 standard-risk adults.
-"It's a stunning outcome," Pfizer Chief Scientific Officer Mikael Dolsten said in an interview.
+Pfizer also released early data from a second clinical trial suggesting that the treatment reduced hospitalizations by around 70% in a smaller trial of standard-risk adults, including some higher-risk vaccinated people.
+The results were not statistically significant, but Pfizer said they showed a "positive data trend for reduction in risk."
+The trial did not show that the drug alleviated symptoms of COVID-19 in the same population.

-"We're talking about a staggering number of lives saved and hospitalizations prevented.
-And of course, if you deploy this quickly after infection, we are likely to reduce transmission dramatically," Dolsten said.
+The results in standard-risk individuals are from interim analyses at 60% and 80% of enrollment of the now fully-enrolled trial of over 1,100 people.
+Pfizer will continue the trial and release more data when its done.
 Dolsten said he expects authorization for use in high-risk individuals from the U.S. Food and Drug Administration and other regulatory agencies soon.
 He does not believe an FDA advisory panel meeting will be needed.

+The FDA's decision could come within a matter of weeks, if not days, said Zarina Saidova, an analyst at Moscow-based Finam Holdings, as the new data confirms what the company previously disclosed and submitted to the regulator.
 Saidova expects Paxlovid to generate $15 billion to $20 billion in revenue next year, a significant boost for the company in the face of a potential decline in vaccine sales.
-There are currently no oral antiviral treatments for COVID-9 authorized in the United States.

-Rival Merck & Co has asked for emergency use authorization of its antiviral pill molnupiravir.
-But that drug only reduced hospitalizations and deaths in its clinical trial of high-risk patients by around 30%.
-Some scientists have also raised safety concerns about the potential for birth defects from the Merck drug, as well as worries that it could cause the virus to mutate.

-Pfizer's drug works differently.
-It is part of a class of drugs called protease inhibitors currently used to treat HIV, hepatitis C and other viruses.
-Pfizer shares fell 0.8% to $54.75 in trading before the bell, while Merck shares were flat at $72.69

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)